UniversalDependencies/docs/_2015-08-23-uppsala/mwe.md

 # Uppsala Group on Multiword Expressions

-_(Aaron Smith, Alessandro Lenci, Anders Johannsen, Jan Hajic, Marie-catherine de Marneffe, Veronika Vincze)_
+_(Aaron Smith, Alessandro Lenci, Anders Johannsen, Jan Hajic, Marie-Catherine de Marneffe, Veronika Vincze)_

 The group discussion involved three main topics: the treatment of light verb constructions, the treatment of other MWEs and multiword abbreviations.